sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 ## 🔍 Key Questions

-**Chapter 1: Descriptive statistics**
+**Part 1: Descriptive statistics**
-- When are fruits,herbs and vegetables in season in Spain?
+- In what months are different fruits, herbs, and vegetables in season in Spain?
 - What fresh ingredients are most common in HelloFresh Spain’s vegetarian recipes?

-**Chapter 2: exploring new possibilities for more local, plant-forward menus**
+**Part 2: Exploring new possibilities for more local, plant-forward menus**
 - What % of recipes are seasonal each month?
 What is the Seasonality Trend?
 - Ingredient drivers 1: ingredients most often appear out of season? (chance to change)
 - Ingredient drivers 2: Which are the ‘forgotten’ vegetables?
 Where is there a lot of potential?